ApexCo/photo_gallery/README.md

 #GET /api/photos/:{propertyId}
 Gets the photo records that have the specified property id as their foreign key.
 Will also support query by name and description.
 Example: GET /api/photo/?name=`porch%20view`
-Path parameters:
+Path Parameters:
 propertyId: property record id

 #PATCH /api/photos/:{photoId}
 Updates the record for the specified photo id with the fields and values to update contained in the request body.
-Path parameters:
+Path Parameters:
 photoId: photo record id

 #DELETE /api/property/:{photoId}
 Deletes the photo record for the specified id.
-Path parameters:
+Path Parameters:
 photoId: photo record id

 ## Requirements